ddbff9/odin-recipes/README.md

   - Built a repository on GitHub
   - Cloned repository to local machine
   - Utilized _Atomic Commits_ throughout the project
+- GitHub Web Page publishing
+  - To share the finished project, the web-page was published on the world wide web utilizing GitHub to host the page.

 ### ADDITIONAL SKILLS